stacynwigwe/portfolio/projects.md

 In addition to technical and analytics projects, I explore **systems thinking, storytelling,** and **product strategy** through independent experiments.
 These projects reflect how I connect creativity with data-driven insight.

-- **[Reviving the Educator Ecosystem](https://stacynwigwe.github.io/product-experiments/reviving-educator-ecosystem/)** — A conceptual framework blending storytelling, data, and educator mentorship to strengthen community and brand trust.
+- **[Reviving the Educator Ecosystem →](https://stacynwigwe.github.io/product-experiments/reviving-educator-ecosystem/)** A conceptual framework blending storytelling, data, and educator mentorship to strengthen community and brand trust.
-- **[CLASS SQL Framework](https://stacynwigwe.github.io/product-experiments/class-sql-framework)** — A 5-step framework designed to make SQL querying and interpretation more intuitive for educators and analysts, bridging business questions with database logic for clear, actionable insights.
+- **[CLASS SQL Framework →](https://stacynwigwe.github.io/product-experiments/class-sql-framework)** A 5-step framework designed to make SQL querying and interpretation more intuitive for educators and analysts, bridging business questions with database logic for clear, actionable insights.
-- **[Class2Career](https://stacynwigwe.github.io/product-experiments/class2career)** — A roadmap helping educators transition into data and tech careers by translating classroom experience into measurable, marketable skills.
+- **[Class2Career →](https://stacynwigwe.github.io/product-experiments/class2career)** A roadmap helping educators transition into data and tech careers by translating classroom experience into measurable, marketable skills.
-- **[Snack Boss](https://stacynwigwe.github.io/product-experiments/snack-boss)** — A vending and retail analytics experiment combining business data, branding, and consumer insights to model small-scale automation and profitability.
+- **[Snack Boss →](https://stacynwigwe.github.io/product-experiments/snack-boss)** A vending and retail analytics experiment combining business data, branding, and consumer insights to model small-scale automation and profitability.

 ➡️ **[Explore all Product Experiments Here →](https://stacynwigwe.github.io/product-experiments/)**